PauloRDev/paulordev/README.md

   <summary>👨‍💻 More about me</summary>
   <br/>

-  - 💬 I’m 27 years old, based in Brazil, advanced in English, and currently working on real-world projects through an international startup among the UK's Top 100 as a volunteer.
+  - 💬 I’m 27 years old, based in Brazil, advanced in English, and currently working on real-world projects through an international startup among the UK's Top 100.
+Start as a volunteer, when through the journey i've achieve a permanent role.
     I have hands-on experience with React, JavaScript, TypeScript, Tailwind CSS, and version control with Git/GitHub.
     Currently, I’m focused on expanding my backend expertise with Java, Spring Framework, and SQL databases.